1. HOME

 What makes you fit for the role?
 Your previous leadership experience?
 Your personal characteristics?

 Now is not the time either to be shy or arrogantly big-headed!
-Let the audience know how fitting you are for the role you want.
+Let the audience know how right you are for the role you want.

 • Your school's requirements